Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Sovereign Guardian: -40% to empire size from pops from -50%
  * Barbaric Despoiler: +25% market fee
  * Catalytic Converter: reduce alloy production by -0.5 and councilor position now gives +1% bonus to alloy production from +2%
+ * Genesis Guides:
+   * Base Unity from uplifting 500 unity from 1000 unity
+   * Void Dwellers / Shattered Ring Worlds: 50% increase to colony ship cost and speed, with 50% increased time to create a new colony

 ### Boosts
  * Efficient Bureaucracy: -3% Empire Size